A Review of Deep Learning-based Approaches for Deepfake Content Detection: Introduction

 One of the major global concerns of modern society regards the development and rapid dissemination of fake information through fast-content consumption platforms, such as TikTok, Twitter, Facebook, and Instagram~\cite{kaliyar20, susan20, t20, k20}.
 Such content may vary from text-based messages to, most recently, image and video automatic manipulation using a family of machine learning (ML)-based approaches called deep learning.

 Deep learning techniques usually stack a set of simpler ML models and apply successive operations to extract intrinsic information from data.
 Such approaches gathered extreme popularity in the last decade, for they achieved state-of-the-art results in virtually any field of science.
-Among them, deepfake content became famous in social media due to its ability to stimulate one's imagination by creating surreal and fanciful events, like presenting David Beckham speaking several languages~\footnote{\url{https://variety.com/2019/biz/news/ai-dubbing-david-beckham-multilingual-1203309213/}} (which he actually do not speak) or bringing Salvador Dal\'{i} to host visitors of Dal\'{i} Museum~\footnote{\url{https://www.theverge.com/2019/5/10/18540953/salvador-dali-lives-deepfake-museum}}.
+Among them, deepfake content became famous in social media due to its ability to stimulate one's imagination by creating surreal and fanciful events, like presenting David Beckham speaking several languages~\footnote{Dubbing: \url{https://variety.com/2019/biz/news/ai-dubbing-david-beckham-multilingual-1203309213/} (accessed on January 31st, 2024).} (which he actually does not speak) or bringing Salvador Dal\'{i} to host visitors of Dal\'{i} Museum~\footnote{Savador Dali: \url{https://www.theverge.com/2019/5/10/18540953/salvador-dali-lives-deepfake-museum} (accessed on January 31st, 2024).}.
 Deepfake uses artificial intelligence to change people's faces in images and videos, synchronizing lip, eyes, and other facial expressions, as well as body movenments~\cite{liv20}.
-The technique is powerful enough to convey some comfort and raise nostalgic feelings by bringing some beloved people and celebrities ``back to life'', like Freddie Mercury~\footnote{\url{https://nerdist.com/article/freddie-mercury-deepfake/}}.
-Last but not least, it also became a meme factory and source of entertainment, empowering people to ``make'' their friends and relatives to sing~\footnote{\url{https://www.wombo.ai/}} and dance~\cite{chan2019everybody}, among other activities~\cite{thies2019deferred, kowalski2017deep}.
+The technique is powerful enough to convey some comfort and raise nostalgic feelings by bringing some beloved people and celebrities ``back to life'', like Freddie Mercury~\footnote{Freddie Mercury: \url{https://nerdist.com/article/freddie-mercury-deepfake/} (accessed on January 31st, 2024).}.
+Last but not least, it also became a meme factory and source of entertainment, empowering people to ``make'' their friends and relatives to sing~\footnote{Wombo: \url{https://www.wombo.ai/} (accessed on January 31st, 2024).} and dance~\cite{chan2019everybody}, among other activities~\cite{thies2019deferred, kowalski2017deep}.